coecms/Hybrid_downscaling/README.md

 Updated: 07/11/22

 # Paper info:
+This code is used for the following paper:

+Sanaa Hobeichi, Nidhi Nishant, Yawen Shao, Gab Abramowitz, Andy Pitman, Steve Sherwood, Craig Bishop and Samuel Green.
+Using Machine Learning to Cut the Cost of Dynamical Downscaling.
+Accepted in Earth's Future, 2023

 # Code:
 Two machine learning methods were used to approach this task.
-The first method uses a Multi layer perceptron (MLP) model using pytorch The second method uses a multivariate linear regression model and Random Forest (MLR_RF) using Scikit-learn.
+The first method uses a Multi layer perceptron (MLP) model using pytorch.
+The second method uses a multivariate linear regression model and Random Forest (MLR_RF) using Scikit-learn.

 The serial version of both methods work fine and have comparable results, they're just slow to run.
 The pytorch method has received the most recent development in terms of speeding-up but the scikit-learn method will be worked on in the future using RAPIDs.

-## Ruinning MLP in parallel
+## Running MLP in parallel
 ---------------------------------------------------------------------------
 The MLP model has been improved to run in parallel on 1 GPU (muliptle GPUs a work-in-progress), this allows 4 grids to run at the same time allowing for a x4 increase in speed.